I2PC/docs/docs/Installation/Requirements/index.rst

 Before installing Xmipp, you need to ensure your system meets certain requirements.
 Below is a list of required packages and dependencies.

 .. note::
-  The next explanations are available on devel and from `Xmipp 3.25.06.0 - Rhea <https://i2pc.github.io/docs/Releases/Releases-scipion-em-xmipp/index.html#rhea>`_
+  The following explanations are available on devel and as of `Xmipp 3.25.06.0 - Rhea <https://i2pc.github.io/docs/Releases/Releases-scipion-em-xmipp/index.html#rhea>`_

 Dependencies Automatically Installed via Scipion